vidalmaxime/make-grug-brained/README.md

 ## Credits

-Thanks to Carson Gross (https://grugbrain.dev/) and Sam Rodrigues (https://www.sam-rodriques.com/post/the-grugbrained-ceo) for the inspiration!
+Thanks to Carson Gross (https://grugbrain.dev/) and Sam Rodriques (https://www.sam-rodriques.com/post/the-grugbrained-ceo) for the inspiration!